PretendoNetwork/website/docs/en_US/install/3ds.md

 2. Back up your badges at the folder on your SD Card "sd:Nintendo 3DS[ID0][ID1]\extdata\00000000\000014d1" and copying them to a safe place on your device.

-[ID0] and [ID1] are place holders, the actual folder names will be 32 characters, such as, ahsy7shdye7hdyeu47jd723jks89i32a.
-This will not be your actual ID 1 or 2. just in case this doesn't work.
+[ID0] and [ID1] are place holders, the actual folder names will be 32 characters.

 3. Install [Simple Badge Injector]((https://github.com/AntiMach/simple-badge-injector/releases/latest)) on your 3DS console